yagosys/fortiwebingress/fortiwebvm/README.md

 - after create fortiweb vmi, reboot is required to get correct ip route table

+the soft-reboot vmi already included in the deploy script.

 - for web gui access to fortiweb. login to fortiweb to config
 ```
 config system global